 #3 Blackout.
 (Takes place in 1936).
 Written by Gifford, stars Crispin Glover and Alicia Witt.
 It is a landmark moment for Lynch and Glover, who fashion a story that perfectly normal.
 It is the first time Glover has ever played a completely normal character and he succeeds with flying colors.
 Alicia Witt is marvelous too and establishes herself as the next Lynchian ingenue.
 The timing that she and Glover master is right-on-the-money, the chemistry between them is moving.
 Lynch demonstrates that he can do a story minus quirks and still retain his style and charisma.

 Hotel Room 1992.
 100 minutes.
 COLOR.
 Out of Print.
 Recorded from TV.
 Out of Print.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+US shipping $1 first class.
+International us$3.
 This item is traded collector to collector.
 The Seller does not own rights to this property and none are transferred or implied. $19.99 DVD.

 Hugh Hefner: Once Upon A Time A David Lynch / Mark Frost Production.
 Narrated by James Coburn.
 Directed by Robert Heath.
 Imagine Orson Welles's Citizen Kane by way of Madonna's Truth or Dare and you have a sense of Hugh Hefner: Once Upon A Time.
 Producers David Lynch and Mark Frost, the same slightly-skewed team that brought you Twin Peaks and American Chronicles, have turned their lens on the founder and editor of Playboy magazine.
 The pair was given access to exclusive footage including home movies of Hefner's childhood, tantalizing glimpses of life inside the Playboy Mansion, and other rare, behind-the-scenes footage of the man and his empire.
 This personal look, combined with candid interviews of both friends and enemies, makes this film a remarkable psychological travelogue on the man and his life.